BenKuhnhaeuser/RattanID/Skmer_Pipeline/README.md

 # Skmer Pipeline

 Our Skmer Pipeline utilises genomic information contained in short read genome skim data.
-It processes all samples to identify as follows:
+It processes all samples to reveal their species identity as follows:
-- removes low quality and non-Calamoid sequences
+- removes low quality and non-Calamoid sequences using Trimmomatic and Kraken
-- calculates genetic distance to all species in the reference database
+- calculates the genetic distances between the sample and each species of the reference database using Skmer
-- provides the genetically closest reference species to the sample
+- returns the reference species is genetically closest to the sample
 - checks if there was enough data and if the genetic distance is small enough for the results to be reliable

-The [tutorial](Tutorial.md) goes step by step through the molecular identification workflow of a single sample using our Skmer Pipeline.
+If the data check is passed, the sample can be tentatively identified as belonging to the genetically closest reference species.

+The [tutorial](Tutorial.md) goes step by step through the molecular identification workflow of a single sample using the pipeline.
 For batch processing of multiple samples, we also provide a [slurm script](skmer_raw_to_query.sh).
 See instructions [here](Slurm_Instructions.md).

 ### Reference data
 Reference data needed to run the pipeline can be found [here](https://doi.org/10.5281/zenodo.7733000).
 You need the following data: